FACTBOX-Trump vs. Biden: Quotes from the final presidential debate | Politics

 To avoid a rerun of their first contentious debate, in which Trump repeatedly interrupted Biden, each candidate’s microphone was switched off while his opponent made a statement on a topic.
 NBC News correspondent Kristen Welker was moderating.
 Here are some key quotes from Trump and Biden as they launched their final bid to convince undecided American voters.

+Trump: "I don't know if we're going to have a dark winter ...
+We're opening up our country.
+We've learned and studied and understand the disease."
+Biden: "He says ... we're learning to live with it.
+People are learning to die with it."

 FOREIGN POLICY Biden: "He's legitimized North Korea.
-He's talked about his good buddy (leader Kim Jong Un), who's a thug, a thug.
-And he talks about how we're better off when North Korea is much more capable of firing a missile that is able to reach U.S. territory. "
+He's talked about his good buddy (leader Kim Jong Un), who's a thug.
+And he talks about how we're better off when North Korea is much more capable of firing a missile that is able to reach U.S. territory."

 Trump: "You know what?
 North Korea - we're not in a war.
 We have a good relationship."
 Biden: "We had a good relationship with Hitler before he in fact invaded Europe.
 Come on."

 "The reason he (Kim) would not meet with President Obama is because President Obama said, 'We're going to talk about denuclearization.
 We're not going to legitimize you.
 We're going to continue to push stronger and stronger sanctions on you.'
 That's why he wouldn't meet with us."
-HEALTHCARE
+CLIMATE CHANGE AND ENERGY

+Trump: "Would you close down the oil industry?
+Biden: "I would transition from the oil industry yes. ...
+Because the oil industry pollutes, significantly."

+Trump responds: "Will you remember that, Texas?
+Will you remember that, Pennsylvania?"
+Biden on fracking: "I never said I opposed fracking ... we can capture emissions from the factory and capture the emissions from gas, we can do that.
+And we can do that by investing money and doing some transition to that."

 IMMIGRATION Biden on children separated at the border: “It makes us a laughingstock and it violates every notion of who we are.”